andreknieriem/simplelightbox-wp/readme.txt

 1. Admin page where you setup the plugin

 == Changelog ==
+= 1.4.6 =
+* Added localization file and new version of simplelightbox.js (1.4.6)

+= 1.4.5 =
+* Added new simplelightbox.js Options for captions

+= 1.4.4 =
+* Bugfix saving does not work
+* Added new version of simplelightbox.js (1.4.5)

+= 1.4.3 =
+* Added new Options for styling the lightbox
+* Bugfix z-index for spinner to low
+* Added new version of simplelightbox.js

 = 1.4.2 =
 * Bugfix for issue #2 - Drop Event does not fire when mouse leaves window